mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 If you follow the rest of the advice in this post, merge conflicts are going to be unlikely, but sometimes it's going to happen anyway.
-The sooner you discover a conflict the sooner you can resolve it and the less time you spend writing code that compounds the conflicts.
+The sooner you discover a conflict then the sooner you can resolve it and the less time you spend writing code that compounds the conflicts.

+Besides, it's not like it's hard to run one merge command.
+You just have to remember to do.

-In addition to merge conflicts there are also [semantic conflicts][semantic-conflicts].
+Also worth mentioning is that in addition to merge conflicts there are also [semantic conflicts][semantic-conflicts].
 These won't be caught by any tool.
 They can only be caught by testing or manual review of the code.

 To minimize the risk of both types of merge issues, I recommend: